DS4PS/cpp-524-spr-2020/schedule.md

 # Lab 04

-Lab 04 on effect sizes is being combined with an evaluation regression exercise in place of a quiz for the semester.
-See the **Final Lab** due on March 2nd under the Week 7 tab for details.
+Lab 04 is being combined with an evaluation regression exercise in place of a quiz for the semester.
+See the **Final Lab** due on March 3rd under the Week 7 tab for details.

 <br>